HexSleeves/DebtTracker/README.md

 - [shadcn](https://github.com/shadcn) for the amazing UI components.
 - The [tRPC](https://trpc.io/) team for making type-safe APIs a breeze.
 - The [Clerk](https://clerk.com/) and [Supabase](https://supabase.com/) teams for their excellent services.

+## 📦 Migrating to Convex

+Work is underway to replace the Supabase database with [Convex](https://convex.dev/).
+See [docs/convex-migration.md](./docs/convex-migration.md) for progress.

 ## 👨‍💻 Contributors